ZueFe/baseballcz-stats/doc/getting_started.rst

   # download single statistic, individual batters
   dw.download_stats(category = cs.CATEGORIES[0], team_stats = False)

-If successful the data should be saved in /data/ directory.
+If successful the data should be saved in the "/data/" directory.

 You can then load the downloaded data as *Data_CSV* class::